Perkins marine engine maintenance schedule service page for Ventura, Oxnard, Channel Islands Harbor, and Santa Barbara by 805 Marine Diesel Mechanic

 • Check the tension and the condition of the drive belt.

-This first major interval focuses on core reliability: clean oil, correct belt tension, healthy gearbox lubrication, and coolant with the right additive package.
-We use Perkins-approved fluids and OEM filters, verify pressures and temps under load, and note baseline readings in your service record so trends (like rising blow-by or falling oil pressure) are easy to spot.
+This first major interval focuses on core reliability.
+Clean oil, correct belt tension, healthy gearbox lubrication, and coolant with the proper additive package all support long engine life.
+We use Perkins-approved fluids and OEM filters, verify pressures and temperatures under load, and note baseline readings in your service record so trends are easier to catch later.

 • Check the amount of coolant in the header tank.